-Thank you for helping a PG child attend the retreat!
+Thank you for helping a PG family attend!

 Last year we used all of our scholarship dollars, and a new PGR family needs your help.